The rates of growth in an acylindrically hyperbolic group: Well-orderedness

-\end{prop} We postpone proving this proposition until the next section and finish the proof of the theorem.
-Notice that since $g_n=h_n \circ \eta$, for every index $n$, we have $e(G,g_n(S)) \leq e(L,\eta(S))$.
-But we assumed that the sequence $\{e(G,g_n(S))\}$ is strictly decreasing, hence, it can not converge to an upper bound of the sequence, $e(L,\eta(S))$, a contradiction.
-The theorem is proved.
+We postpone proving this proposition until the next section and finish the proof of the theorem.

+We assumed that the sequence $\{e(G, f_n(S))\}$ is strictly decreasing, hence, it can not converge to an upper bound of the sequence, $e(L,\eta(S))$.
+But the proposition says that it must converge to $e(L,\eta(S))$, a contradiction.
+Theorem \ref{main.proof} is proved.